What Happens after Filing Form I-485?

 The requirements to be eligible for a green card depend on the category of eligibility.
 There may be a long timeline before a foreigner can file a Form I-485, or the path to a green card may be shorter.
 No matter how long it takes to qualify for a green card, after filing a Form I-485 the USCIS will provide a receipt to the applicant.

 Not sure if you’re eligible for a green card by filing Form I-485?
 You can free check eligibility through DYgreencard.com without giving any private information.
 When you are ready, we can help you prepare a complete application package reviewed by a skilled immigration lawyer to ensure its success.
 Learn more, or get started today!

 2. Form I-485 Receipt from the USCIS

-After the USCIS receives a Form I-485 they will notify the sender by mailing out a Form I-797C, Notice of Action (see sample below).
-Generally, the Notice of Action will be sent out by the USCIS after approximately 2-3 weeks after the service receives the I-485.
+After the USCIS receives a Form I-485 they will notify the sender by mailing out a Form I-797C, Notice of Action (receipt notice, see sample below).
+Generally, the receipt notice will be sent out by the USCIS after approximately 2-4 weeks after the USCIS receives the I-485.